Totally Beara-ble

 Leaving the crowds behind, we beat a hasty retreat up the peninsula and took the car ferry over to County Waterford at Passage East, then on to our destination for the night at Dungarvan.

-All in all, an underwhelming ordinary day.
+All in all, an ordinary day.
 Guess you have to have them to make the others so special!

 We Love Borris